emma-discovers/product-case-studies/README.md

 ## Case 5: Gamification That Backfired — How We Fixed It

 **Context**
 A corporate learning platform for 10,000+ employees, part of a large enterprise.
-One of the strategic priorities was increasing employee engagement with internal development tools — learning, knowledge sharing, assessments, and talent pool participation.
+One of the strategic priorities was increasing employee engagement with internal development tools: learning, knowledge sharing, assessments, and talent pool participation.

 **Problem**
 Engagement with learning content was low. completion rate was underperforming against targets.

 **Hypothesis**
-Gamification — points for completed lessons, levels, visual achievements — would increase engagement and completion.
+Gamification (points for completed lessons, levels, visual achievements) would increase engagement and completion.

 **Solution (first iteration)**
 - Added points for completed lessons, levels, and achievement badges.